-For example, a woman who repeatedly tells her friends that she wishes her husband were dead will probably not be convicted of murder if he goes missing.
+For example, a woman who repeatedly tells her friends that she wishes her husband was dead cannot be convicted of murder based on her wish alone if the husband goes missing.
 In that situation, the actus reus is missing (literally).
-And, a woman who slips (really) in the kitchen while deboning a chicken and accidentally eviscerates her husband is not guilty of murder, either, because she lacked the mens rea for murder (she did not intend to kill him).
+Or say a woman who slips (really) in the kitchen while deboning a chicken and accidentally eviscerates her husband is not guilty of murder either, because she lacked the mens rea for murder (she did not intend to kill him).

 But criminal intent does not necessarily mean malicious intent, and a person can be found to have criminal intent even where his motives are objectively good.
 The required intent is the intent to commit the prohibited act.
-For example, an Earth First activist who breaks into a logging company's yard in order to prevent disable logging machinery may have good intentions (saving endangered old-growth forests) but if the prosecution proves that he intended to forcibly enter the yard without authorization and destroy the property of others, he will be found guilty.
-The criminal intent for the trespass was simply the activist's intentional entry onto private property of another.
+For example, an Earth First activist who breaks into a logging company's yard in order to prevent disable logging machinery might have good intentions (saving endangered old-growth forests), but if the prosecution proves that he intended to forcibly enter the yard without authorization and destroy the property of others, he will be found guilty.
+The criminal intent for the trespass was simply the activist's intentional entry onto the private property of another.

-The highest degree of criminal intent is malice aforethought, which is usually required to prove first degree murder.
+The highest degree of criminal intent is malice aforethought, which is usually required to prove first-degree murder.
 A person acts with malice aforethought when she acts with prior intent to do the criminal act.
 Where a person intends to kill another prior to taking that action and then does kill the other person, the killer has acted with malice aforethought.

-When a person intends to do the criminal act, but does not form the intent prior to taking the action (which would constitute malice aforethought), the person has acted with intent.
+When a person intends to do the criminal act but does not form the intent prior to taking the action (which would constitute malice aforethought), the person has acted with intent.
 So, a person who gets into an argument with another person and pulls a gun and shoots the other person has acted with the intent to kill the victim.
 But, the killer did not form the intent to kill prior to the killing.

-Some states, including California, require only proof that the defendant had knowledge that death was a likely result of her actions to support a second degree murder conviction.
+Some states, including California, require only proof that the defendant had knowledge that death was a likely result of her actions to support a second-degree murder conviction.

 Involuntary manslaughter typically includes a killing done by someone acting with reckless disregard for the consequences of their actions.

-Virtually all crimes listed in the criminal codes in the U.S. require some degree of mens rea.
-However, traffic violations, such as speeding, and certain other minor offenses are “strict liability” offenses.
-This means, as anyone knows who's ever tried to convince a cop that she didn't realize she was speeding, that the offender's mental state is completely irrelevant.
+A common example of a strict liability offense is a traffic violation, such as speeding.
+Anyone who's ever tried to convince a cop that she didn't realize she was speeding knows that the offender's mental state is completely irrelevant.
 The "actus reus" (speeding) is enough by itself to justify a citation.

-As mentioned, the greater the severity of the crime and the possible penalty for committing it, the greater the level of mens rea that the state must prove to convict the person charged.
+As mentioned, the greater the severity of the crime and the possible penalty for committing it, the greater the level of mens rea that the state must usually prove to convict the person charged.